West Africa proposes plan to resolve Mali crisis; opposition unimpressed | Politics

 West Africa proposes plan to resolve Mali crisis; opposition unimpressed

-West Africa's regional body ECOWAS on Monday proposed a four-point plan to resolve Mali's political crisis that it says should be implemented within 10 days, and recommended sanctions against anyone standing in the way.
+West Africa's regional body on Monday proposed a four-point plan to resolve Mali's political crisis that it says should be implemented within 10 days and recommended sanctions against anyone standing in the way.

-The proposals are similar to those previously made by ECOWAS missions to Mali since the crisis began in early June that have been flatly rejected by President Ibrahim Boubacar Keita's opponents, who insist that he resign.
+The proposals by the Economic Community of West African States (ECOWAS) are similar to those previously made by ECOWAS missions to Mali since the crisis began in early June that have been flatly rejected by President Ibrahim Boubacar Keita's opponents, who insist that he resign.
 The M5-RFP opposition coalition that has spearheaded anti-Keita protests was unimpressed by the ECOWAS proposals.

 "We take note, but we really believe that this is not the will of the people, it is not what we expect," said coalition spokesman Nouhoum Togo, who said it was in the process of reviewing the recommendations.
 Tens of thousands of protesters have answered opposition calls to take to the streets in recent weeks, raising concerns the unrest could derail the fight against Islamist extremists in the region.